saravukobrat/QAteam/README.md

 ## Pull, Push, Approve PR

 ### Exercise  1
-##### (This one is done, and QAteam repo has already created [https://github.com/saravukobrat/QAteam]):
+##### (This one is done, and QAteam repo has already been created [https://github.com/saravukobrat/QAteam]):
 1. Create repository (repo) on Github named ‘QAteam’
 2. Set to be Public
 3. Go to Command line and find location where repo will be cloned (e.g Desktop, Documents)
 4. Clone the repo : ```git clone git@github.com:saravukobrat/QAteam.git```
 5. Go to the cloned repo and check what's in it with ```ls -a```
-6. Create and commit README.md file with commit message “First commit”
+6. Create and commit README.md file with commit message “First commit” (as you can see, I've added this exercise in README.md file)
 7. ```git push```
 8. Go to Github/QAteam/settings/Manage access and add vesnaatwork as collaborator